-Goat Can is a collaboration between Michael Ducy and Ross Clanton.
-Originally started as just a Blog, it’s now grown into a Blog and Podcast, The Goat Farm.
+This site has taken on a few iterations over the years.
+Originally started as a blog, it’s grown into a blog and a podcast, The Goat Farm.
 If you’re curious about the whole “Goat” theme, check an earlier blog post that explains the idea.

-While we both have day jobs, this blog, podcast, and contents wherein should be considered our personal opinions and not those of our respective companies.
+This blog, podcast, and contents wherein should be considered our personal opinions and not those of mine or guest’s respective companies.

-Michael Ducy currently works as an Global Evangelist for Chef focusing on helping companies understand Chef, DevOps, and IT transformation.
-Previously, Michael focused on designing and implementing automation solutions for customer’s Cloud, IT Automation, and Continuous Delivery needs.
-Michael has also worked in a variety of roles in his career including Cloud Architecture, Systems Engineering, Performance Engineering, and IT Instructor.
+Michael Ducy currently works as Director of Community & Evangelism for Sysdig where he is responsible for growing adoption of Sysdig’s open source solutions.
+Previously, Michael worked at Chef where we held a variety of roles helping customers and community members leverage Chef’s open source and paid solutions, as well as implement the ideas and practices of DevOps.
+Michael has also worked in a variety of roles in his career including Cloud Architecture, Systems Engineering, and Performance Engineering.
 Michael holds a Masters in Computer Science from the University of Chicago and an MBA from The Ohio State University.